Internationally Educated Applicants

 - Complete the application form for mail in Registered Professional Biologist or on line submission at Registered Professional Biologist

-- Have your education transcripts accredited by a recognized credentialing service such as WES or ICES before they are submitted to CAB.
+- Have your education transcripts accredited by a recognized credentialing service such as WES, ICES or IQAS, before they are submitted to CAB.
 You must also submit, to the College, course descriptions for the courses listed on the transcripts.
 Again, it is recommended that you refer to Schedule 3 and the Academic Worksheet for information regarding required academic course work.

 - Complete a chronological summary of your work experience.
 See the Work Experience Worksheet for help in completing this requirement.
 Please provide a clear description of tasks/duties in your employment history.

 - Complete the Professional Report Worksheet in which you will demonstrate the requirements stated in the worksheet through the submission of one (1) to three (3) professional reports.
 If you are submitting a mulit-authored paper where you are not the lead author you will need to submit by mail Authorship Declaration Form or on line Authorship Declaration Form to confirm your role in the publication or report.

 - Ensure you have forwarded reference requests, outlined in the application form, to three (3) referees.

 - Include the application fee and annual dues (credit card information, a cheque or money order in Canadian funds) as outlined on the application form.
 The annual dues will not be processed unless and until your application is approved.